 Want to upgrade your old home into a smart home with smart switches?
 If your house was built during the time when switch junction boxes were not yet required to have neutral wires (by the National Electric Code), then you’re probably having issues with how to appropriately set up smart switches with no neutral wire.

-Fortunately, you can make use of a smart switch without a neutral wire, in the market today.
+Fortunately, you can make use of a smart switch no neutral wire, in the market today.
 The only thing that might add to your cost is to buy an additional hub or smart bridge so that you can use them in your smart home system.

 So what are the best options to install a smart switch without a neutral wire?
 Here, we have summarized everything you need to know about smart switches with no neutral required as well as the best options available on the market.